xiongma/roberta-wwm-base-distill/README.md

 ### Student Model

-- **Loss**: In this training, I use 2 loss functions, first is cross entropy, second is cosin loss, add them together, I think it has a big improvment if I use another loss function, but I didn't have too much resource to train this model, because my free Google TPU expired.
+- **Loss**: In this training, I use 2 loss functions, first is cross entropy, second is cosin loss, add them together, I think it has a big improvement if I use another loss function, but I didn't have too much resource to train this model, because my free Google TPU expired.

 - **Other parameters**